SirJonthe/dict/README.md

 ## Future work
 The current implementation of the dictionary may reserve quite a bit of memory.
 As elements are removed from the dictionary, the dictionary memory usage does not reduce.
 This is a clear area of improvement moving forward.

+Remove FNV1a64 as an explicit package included in `dict` as this will clash with the `sum` library.